Dart-o-s/aos_fc/plan.md

     [X] BUG OPEN if there is no "$ Deleted " marker, inserting one and deleting the card mix their positions [X] FIXED 2025-04-23 22:38 left and right swipe swipe wrong.

-    [ ] OPEN known cards are not moved to higher boxes yet [ ] OPEN search ...
-    [ ] OPEN "import a file" via copy paste, append it to the stack
+    [X] DONE 2025-04-24 00:49 search ...
     [ ] OPEN import a file via copy/paste.
 Append or overwrite.
-    [ ] OPEN About dialog with build date and time
+    [ ] OPEN known cards are not moved to higher boxes yet

     [ ] LUXX the last literal used, should be in an helper variable "it" (or similar).
         - better idea, there is always a helper "declared" and we set it manually where needed
         - in theory, all "keywords" of a previous keyword message could be variables for reuse?
+    [ ] LUXX Parser break point in source code be able to have a token (on lexer level?) like BRK that is interpreted by the parser to break in a breakpoint.
+    [ ] LUXX return named result.
+          int found = qaList.findCardContaining(it, from: cur);
+          ^^^^^^^^^ this could be a "name" variable provided by the function

 ### delayed
     [ ] clean up the stayed around methods working on the FlashCard List, e.g. fix $ Delete etc.